-Provos, Protestants, and working-class politics (index page)
+Provos, Protestants, and working-class politics - a dialogue: session one

 Contents Introduction (2007) Session one: The issues stated Session two: a foothold for imperialism?
 Session three: Ireland, "permanent revolution", and imperialism Session four: Two Nations?
 Session five:a Provo socialist revolution?
 Session six: A discussion with Donal R, part 2 Appendix: a way to workers' unity?
 Session One: The issues stated and explained.
 The participants introduced The scene is Belfast in July 1983, on a Saturday, about 10am.
 A 'Troops Out' delegation has been in Belfast, where it has talked to Republicans on the Falls Road, been to look close up at soldiers on patrol...